epoberezkin/poberezkin.com/posts/2021-04-21-What I wish somebody told me when I was learning Haskell.md

 Haskell adoption can be made substantially easier with a bit more structured communication from the Haskell community, which is exceptionally supportive and helpful.

-[1] As the measure of engineering productivity we can use the average time to launch a given set of requirements with a fixed size team, and as the cost of ownership - the engineering time required to maintain the application.
+[^productivity]: As the measure of engineering productivity we can use the average time to launch a given set of requirements with a fixed size team, and as the cost of ownership - the engineering time required to maintain the application.

-[2] It is worth watching [the video by the Aaron Contorer](https://www.youtube.com/watch?v=ybSBCVhVWs8), the chairman of FP Complete, about functional programming, where he tells how Haskell allows to achieve productivity, quality and performance without the need to compromise on any of them.
+[^fpcomplete]: It is worth watching [the video by the Aaron Contorer](https://www.youtube.com/watch?v=ybSBCVhVWs8), the chairman of FP Complete, about functional programming, where he tells how Haskell allows to achieve productivity, quality and performance without the need to compromise on any of them.

-[3] I am not rich enough to buy cheap things

-[4] `pure` and `return` are the same for [well-behaved monads](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Monad.html#t:Monad).
+[^pure]: `pure` and `return` are the same for [well-behaved monads](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Monad.html#t:Monad).
 [Idris](https://www.idris-lang.org) that is very similar to Haskell, with first class dependent types, completely removed `return` and only uses `pure` - you could do it too in your Haskell code.

-[5] "you don't need to understand how it works to play on it" - it is based on the [earlier post](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/) by Brent Yorgey.
+[^monad]: "you don't need to understand how it works to play on it" - it is based on the [earlier post](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/) by Brent Yorgey.
 Some specific monad instances have additional interfaces, but there is a common interface to them all.
 And you can still play on them differently.

+[^lenses]: Lenses are one such example.

+[^rich]: I am not rich enough to buy cheap things

-[6] There are some advanced composition scenarios that do require using effects, but they are quite rare.
+[^effects]: There are some advanced composition scenarios that do require using effects, but they are quite rare.

-[7] Comparing with big-O notation, the cost to compose effects is linear, but there is a large constant factor, that makes mtl O(n^2)composition cheaper than linear effects composition in real world applications, particularly given that most of this cost has been covered by mtl library already.
+[^n2]: Comparing with big-O notation, the cost to compose effects is linear, but there is a large constant factor, that makes mtl O(n<sup>2</sup>)composition cheaper than linear effects composition in real world applications, particularly given that most of this cost has been covered by mtl library already.

-[8] See great posts by Michael Snoyman about [ReaderT pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/) and [unliftio (a tale of two brackets)](https://www.fpcomplete.com/blog/2017/06/tale-of-two-brackets/)
+[^msnoyman]: See great posts by Michael Snoyman about [ReaderT pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/) and [unliftio (a tale of two brackets)](https://www.fpcomplete.com/blog/2017/06/tale-of-two-brackets/)

-[9] Using `HasField` from base or a fancier one from [generic-lens](https://hackage.haskell.org/package/generic-lens) package.
+[^hasfield]: Using `HasField` from base or a fancier one from [generic-lens](https://hackage.haskell.org/package/generic-lens) package.